-- The best-selling Manga in Japan in 2024
+- The best-selling manga in Japan in 2024

-So, in this post, we'll explore the best anime from 2005 to 2023, according to critics and Japanese audiences.
+So, in this post, we'll explore the best anime from 2005 to 2023, according to Japanese critics and audiences.
 Get ready for a journey through the productions that defined each year and continue to influence the industry to this day!

 The best anime: 2005 – 2010